-The Dutch Metrology Act (2006) states that the Minister of Economic Affairs (EZ) "designates an institution established in the Netherlands, whose task it is to achieve the realization and maintenance of the national measurement standards".
+The Dutch Metrology Act (2006) (Dutch) states that the Minister of Economic Affairs (EZ) designates an institution established in the Netherlands, whose task it is to achieve the realization and maintenance of the national measurement standards.
 These measurement standards serve a public interest and are relevant for, amongst other things, fair trade, science and industry.
 VSL has been designated by the Minister as the body responsible for carrying out this task.

 National measurement standards

 Through an agreement VSL has the obligation to maintain the above national measurement standards, as well as other measurement standards to be agreed upon, including the corresponding calibration facilities.
 The way this is done is described in the Agreement on the maintenance of the national measuring standards, which is closed down annually.
 The national measurement standards are usually primary, and in some cases secondary, realizations of the quantity corresponding to the SI unit.

 Realization of measurement standards takes place in the following nine areas:

 - Mass and related quantities (pressure and viscosity)